 What is Residential VoIP?

-VoIP (Voice over Internet Protocol, which is also called "digital phone service" and "Internet calling") uses your Internet connection to make and receive phone calls.
+VoIP (Voice over Internet Protocol, also called "digital phone service" or "Internet calling") allows callers to make and receive phone calls using the Internet.

 The growth of high speed Internet has made VoIP technology available for cheap monthly rates for residential consumers.
 Most residential plans come extremely cheap, such as the home VoIP plans offered by Phone Power or ITP.